Sai Bhonsale: Family

 Saibai was a member of the prominent Nimbalkar family, whose members were the rulers of Phaltan from the era of the Pawar dynasty and served the Deccan sultanates and the Mughal Empire.
 She was a daughter of the fifteenth Raja of Phaltan, Mudhojirao Naik Nimbalkar, and a sister of the sixteenth Raja, Bajaji Rao Naik Nimbalkar.
 Saibai's mother Reubai was from the Shirke family.
-Ravali from Andhra Pradesh is the current last granddaughter of Shivaji and Saibai.